AudioSceneDescriptionFormat/splines/doc/euclidean/end-conditions.rst

     the spline can just continue at the first control point.
     For non-uniform splines an additional parameter interval has to be specified for the segment that's inserted between the end and the beginning.
-    For one-dimensional splines this can arguably be more appropriately called *cyclic* end condition.

 For most splines in the `splines module`__,
 *clamped*, *natural* and *closed* end conditions are available